peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note33>(33)</sup> In general, a color can be considered "print friendly" if it lies within the extent of colors (_color gamut_) that can be reproduced under a given or standardized printing condition (see also "[**CMYK and Other Ink-Mixture Color Models**](#CMYK_and_Other_Ink_Mixture_Color_Models)").</small>

-<small><sup id=Note34>(34)</sup> Many color collections are represented by printed color swatches and/or found in printed "fan decks".
+<small><sup id=Note34>(34)</sup> Many color collections are represented by printed or dyed color swatches and/or found in printed "fan decks".
 Most color collections of this kind, however, are proprietary.
 "5RP 5/6" is an example from a famous color system and color space from the early 20th century.</small>

 <small><sup id=Note35>(35)</sup> An approximation of the colors to companded sRGB, in order, is as follows (in [**HTML color format**](#HTML_Color_Format)): "#F0F0F1", "#181818", "#F7C100", "#875392", "#F78000", "#9EC9EF", "#C0002D", "#C2B280", "#838382", "#008D4B", "#E68DAB", "#0067A8", "#F99178", "#5E4B97", "#FBA200", "#B43E6B", "#DDD200", "#892610", "#8DB600", "#65421B", "#E4531B", "#263A21".
 The list was generated by converting the Munsell renotations (and a similar renotation for black) to sRGB using the Python `colour` package.</small>